nova-sangeeth/pytest-workouts/readme.md

 Change Directory to ohr
 Perform git fetch and git pull to update the repository

-NOTE: change the username and email in the git config file Commands to change the username and email.
+NOTE: Change the username and email in the git config file Commands to change the username and email.
 	git config --global user.name "FIRST_NAME LAST_NAME"
 	git config --global user.email "MY_NAME@example.com"

 To verify the Git config
 	Command: cat .git/config
+Step: 8
+NOTE: Add the below Three lines in the .bashrc file in the cloud instance which is used to develop export DOMAIN=dev.screel.in(If the dev environment is in a local computer then the first config is not required) export SEED_DATA=app_data_export.sql export REFRESH_SCHEMA=YES

-Step 8:
+Step 9:
 Docker commands
 ------------------------------------------------------------
 Run the following commands to start the docker container